alberreman/Distributed-Collaborative-Entity/conditions of collaborative projects.md

 have developed a set of guiding principles to govern our relationships and joint projects with collaborative entities:

+-   Privacy is a civil right.

 -   Technological systems are first and foremost human systems, and as such should be built to best enable a freer, more open and fair future.

 -   Individuals should have input in the development and design of systems, technological or otherwise, that affect them.

+-   Individuals unsatisfied with the systems affecting them have the right to exit them.

 -   Stakeholder access to verifiable information regarding partnerships and business practices is a prerequisite for democratic governance.

--   Individuals unsatisfied with the systems affecting them have the right to exit them.

 -   We strive to create products and services that repair and support healthy ecosystems by sustainably promoting biodiversity and responsible energy usage.

--   Employees are entitled to market rate compensation.
+-   Employees are entitled to market-competetive compensation.

--   Employees must be empowered to design products created to add value to consumers’ lives, not extract it from them.

--   Privacy is a human right.
+-   Ethical products and services are best created through partnership with consumers to identify and serve their needs.

 -   Individuals have the right to control access to their data.